 We have a guest coming to visit in July and we are going to have to finish the few changes that we have started on that room.

-Room goals; a fresh coat of paint, new closet, add a rug, add a pull-out couch, and decorate.
+Room goals; a fresh coat of paint, a new closet, add a rug, add a pull-out couch, and decorating.

 Calvin who is two usually naps in the afternoon, but today he fell asleep early!